kavianpour/Gearbox-Fault-Diagnosis-DCAN/docs/datasets.md

 ## 4. Obtaining the data

 The SEU gearbox dataset is publicly distributed by its original authors.
-It is **not redistributed in this repository.** The canonical release is the Southeast University "Mechanical-datasets" / Gearbox Dataset, commonly mirrored on GitHub and data-sharing platforms.
+It is **not redistributed in this repository.** The canonical release is the Southeast University "Mechanical-datasets" / Gearbox Dataset, commonly mirrored on GitHub — see <https://github.com/cathysiyu/Mechanical-datasets>.

+The release is distributed through Google Drive, which has no stable direct-download endpoint, so this repository does not attempt to script that step.
+Download the archive by hand and point [`data.py`](../data.py) at the extracted `gearset` folder; a companion toolkit, **seu-gearbox-toolkit**, handles the Drive handshake, CSV parsing (the files mix tab and comma delimiters), channel selection and windowing as a standalone, reusable package — see [Related](../README.md#related).

-To use it with this work:
+To use the dataset with this work:

 1. Obtain the SEU **gearbox** sub-dataset from the original distribution.
-2. Select **channel 2**.
+2. Select **channel 2** (`cfg.channel`, 0-indexed as `1`).
 3. Apply **z-score** normalization to the raw vibration signal.
 4. Build the two tasks (A: 20 Hz–0 V, B: 30 Hz–2 V) and split each **80 / 20** for train / test.
 5. For a transfer task, keep source labels and treat the target as unlabeled.